pouriap/TinyRF/README.md

 Download the [latest release](https://github.com/pouriap/TinyRF/releases/latest) and copy the contents in your Arduino "libraries" folder.

 ## Usage notes:
 * The internal clock(s) of the ATtiny13 can be inaccurate.
-Specially the 4.8MHz oscillator because by default only the calibration data for the 9.6MHz oscillator are copied.
+Specially the 4.8MHz oscillator because by default only the calibration data for the 9.6MHz oscillator is copied.
 I highly recommend that you [calibrate your chip](https://github.com/MCUdude/MicroCore#internal-oscillator-calibration) to get more accurate timings.
 The library might not even work depending on how inaccurate your chip is.
-* Make sure you call `getReceivedData()` frequently in your receiver sketch loop.
-There is a 256 Byte long buffer, depending on how fast you transmit and how long your messages are the buffer may get full.
+* Make sure you call `getReceivedData()` as frequently as possible in your receiver sketch loop.
-* You can technically send messages as long as 253 Bytes long but that is not recommended.
-The longer your messages are the more susceptible to noise they become, also the error checking byte will detect less errors the longer your message is.
+* You can technically send messages as long as 250 Bytes long but that is not recommended.
+The longer your messages are the more susceptible to noise they become.
+Also the error checking byte will detect less and less errors the longer your message is.
 * Don't use Arduino IDE's "include library" feature, as it will include unnecessary files.
 Just include "TinyRF_TX.h" or "TinyRF_RX.h" at the beggining of your sketch.
 * Documentation is provided in form of comments in the example transmitter and receiver sketches.
 * Check out `Settings.h` to find out which settings are available and what they do.
+* Don't forget proper powering!
+A 0.1uF decoupling cap for the MCU is **mandatory**.
+I also highly recommend an additional 10/22uF.
+Also use a nice and stable power source.
+This will minimize errors and headaches.

 ### Transmitter sketch:
 ```C++